Constraints to Saving for Health Expenditures in Kenya

 Researchers worked with members from 113 ROSCAs in Western Kenya for this evaluation.
-The average ROSCA in this sample met two to three times per month and had 17 members, 74 percent of whom were female.
-Members each contributed on average 393 Ksh (US$5.24) per month.
+The average ROSCA in this sample met two to three times per month and had seventeen members, 74 percent of whom were female.
+Members each contributed on average KES 393 (US$5.24) per month.

 ROSCA members were relatively poor and had relatively low education levels; the average ROSCA member had not completed primary school.
 Health investments were relatively low; the average household owned fewer than two bed nets for five or more people, and only about half of households reported using chlorine to treat their water.

 To identify the relatively largest barriers to savings, researchers randomly varied access to a variety of saving devices specifically designed to alleviate one or more of the barriers discussed above.
-One hundred and thirteen ROSCAs, which contained 771 individuals, were randomly assigned to five groups.
+113 ROSCAs, which contained 771 individuals, were randomly assigned to five groups.
 All participants were encouraged to save for health.

 - Safe Box: Members of these ROSCAs were given a locked metal box with a deposit slit at the top to save at home.
 Members were given the key to the lock and could take money from the box whenever they wanted, even to spend on non-health products.